|OSTIA VISITING THE RUINS|

 When you step off the bus, you will be in the middle of a divided road.
 Walk a few steps up to the traffic light and crosswalk, and cross the part of the road to your right.
 A smaller road intersects with the main road here.
 Walk along this smaller road, which runs past fields and a few walled houses, until you come to an intersection, and turn left at the intersection.
 This road will take you right to the entrance to Isola Sacra.
 There is a hand-painted sign hanging at this intersection that says "Necropoli" with a left arrow.
 Admission to the site is currently free, but after you walk through the gate, turn right and sign the guest book in the gatehouse.
 There are bathrooms and water, but there is no food nor any place to eat nearby.
-The hours are the same as for Ostia Antica.

 See also a description by Caroline Lawrence.

 The sign visitors should look for.
 Photograph: Saskia Stevens.